danthelion/cloudbuild-terraform-lab/README.md

 ```

 Also try out the example loader script located in the `loader-test` folder to see how an application would
 send messages to a Pub/Sub topic!
-Simply install the required package from the `requirements.txt` file,
+Simply install the required package from the `requirements.txt` file
+with `pip install -r requirements.txt`, then
 edit the `project-id` and `topic-id` values in the script and run it with `python loader-test.py`.

 The example json contains 3 entries, which will be sent to the Pub/Sub topic.

-6. To check the output of the Cloud Function, select the function on your console and press `Logs`.
+7. To check the output of the Cloud Function, select the function on your console and press `Logs`.
 If everything went
    well, you should see `"New rows have been added."` as the final output.

-7. Finally, check the `beer` table to see that the data has been inserted correctly!
+8. Finally, check the `beer` table to see that the data has been inserted correctly!
 Try the loader out with
 invalid input (a missing field for example) and check how GCP tells you the function failed and see the logs for details.